Wheelchairs built with care to WHO guidelines

 Designed with safety, strength and durability in mind, our rough terrain wheelchairs are manufactured by our team of passionate and hardworking volunteers at our factory, 50 per day on shifts under the supervision of our factory Manager.

-Producing approximately 300 wheelchairs every month at just $200 per chair, we follow a stringent production process—from cutting, bending and drilling the aluminium frame to fitting the brake modules and testing to ensure wheelchair compliance with World Health Organisation standards.
+Producing approximately 300 wheelchairs every month at between $280 and $300 per chair, depending on required extra supports, we follow a stringent production process—from cutting, bending and drilling the aluminium frame to fitting the brake modules and testing to ensure wheelchair compliance with World Health Organization guidelines.
 As a finishing touch, our wheelchairs include knitted blankets and toys made by our volunteers to ensure absolute comfort.

 From the Factory to the Fields: Our Manufacturing Process

 Four (computerised) CNC milling machines are used to produce various wheelchair components from aluminium bar, angle and plate stock.
-When programmed by our skilled volunteers, these machines produce parts that are dimensionally 100% correct with a high-quality finish.
+When programmed by our skilled volunteers, assisted by a local engineering company, these machines produce parts that are always dimensionally correct and consistent with a high-quality finish.

 After undergoing testing and final adjustment, complete chairs are individually packaged (with two main wheels) for export in strong donated cartons, marked to list exact contents e.g. some containing headrests where others do not.